 We employ the use of color combined with our name and marks to establish our brand.
 We use the following palette:

-For web and print, we use Raleway for headings and Open Sans for body copy.
+For web and print, we use Inter for headings and body copy.
 For code blocks, we use Roboto Mono.

 We invite third-party developers creating products for elementary OS to adopt certain elements of the elementary brand for consistency: